You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 Sex and birth control

-If you choose to be sexually active, then you need to know the following:
+If you are sexually active, then you need to know the following:

 - Certain medicines for arthritis can be very harmful to unborn babies.
 Measures must be taken to prevent pregnancies.
-For both boys and girls, please talk to your doctor about birth control.
+For both males and females, please talk to your doctor about birth control and contraceptives.

 - Tell your doctor if you are sexually active or if you are thinking about it.
 Your doctor can help you choose the right method of birth control.